microsoft/maro/docs/source/key_components/rl_toolkit.rst

 can encompass both static policies, such as rule-based policies, and updatable policies, such as RL policies.
 The latter is abstracted through the ``AbsCorePolicy`` sub-class which also exposes a ``update`` interface.
-By default, updatable policies require an experience manager to store and retrieve simulation data (in the form of "experiences") based on which updates can be made.
+By default, updatable policies require an experience manager to store and retrieve simulation data (in the form of "experiences sets") based on which updates can be made.

 .. image:: ../images/rl/agent.svg